Man V Food Challenges That Seemed Almost Too Easy

 Casey Webb is like the "Man v.
 Food" host that came before him, in that he himself has said that he tends to perform better when spice is a factor in a challenge.
 Though Superb Sushi specialized in large sushi rolls, their Demon's Delight was famous for a whole different reason.
 It brings on the pain, in the form of some major spice — right up Webb's alley.

 The challenge consists of one bowl of spicy soup, which was made and infused with habanero peppers.
 He knocked it out of the park with Superb Sushi's Demon's Delight challenge.
 This "underdog" downed the bowl of "lava" soup in just 23 seconds, and we're shocked he didn't breathe fire after.
 He followed the feat up with the equally spicy sushi roll and an entire side of Death sauce.
-He took his last bite, red faced, at just over four minutes.
+He took his last bite, red faced, at just under six minutes.

 Sadly, your chance to try this fiery challenge is gone, because this challenge is no longer available.
 Superb Sushi closed permanently back in 2018.
 With grocery stores selling top sushi, you could easily DIY the Demon's Delight sister at home — just don't open a portal to hell while you're at it.